Army Group Archduke Karl: History

 The army group was formed in June 1916 under the command of Archduke Karl in order to stop the Russian advance during the Brusilov Offensive.
 It was established as part of a reform of the seven army groups at the front, with Archduke Karl's formation including those under the command of Karl von Pflanzer-Baltin and Felix von Bothmer.
 Together, the new army group covered a front that stretched from the southwest of Brody through Bukovina.
 The army group were engaged in fighting against the Russian Imperial Army during that time, and thus it was considered to be an important part of the Eastern Front.
 Major General Hans von Seeckt, who was serving as the chief of staff under August von Mackensen, was transferred in the summer of 1916 to become the army group's chief of staff.
-Karl and Seeckt worked well together and their army group, along with other units, was able to stop the Russian advance in the Carpathians.
+Karl and von Seeckt worked well together and their army group, along with other units, was able to stop the Russian advance in the Carpathians.

 During the summer, the Archduke's forces were reassigned to join the German 9th Army in Romania, which had declared war on the Central Powers in August.
 The army group took part in driving Romanian forces over the Seret River into northern Moldavia.
 The 1st Army, which was part of Archduke Karl's command, then guarded the northeastern border of Transylvania with Romanian-controlled Moldavia, which was where the Romanian government was based.

-The army group was reorganized as the Army Group Archduke Joseph in October–November 1916, when Karl took the throne as Emperor of Austria-Hungary.
-Command of the new formation was given to Archduke Joseph August and it was transferred to the Italian Front, with Seeckt remaining as the chief of staff of the reorganized army group chief of staff into 1917.
+The army group was reorganized as Army Front (Heeresfront) Karl on 20 October 1916 and as Army Group/Front Archduke Joseph in November 1916, when Karl took the throne as Emperor of Austria-Hungary.
+Command of the new formation was given to Archduke Joseph August and it was transferred to the Italian Front, with von Seeckt remaining as the chief of staff of the reorganized army group chief of staff and Hauptmann Johann "Hans" Hasse (1878–1968) as signals-officer (both from the Imperial German Army) into December 1917.